How to maintain cybersecurity across all your devices

 Constantly seek awareness of the vulnerabilities your business faces

 Broadly speaking, businesses should approach cybersecurity readiness in two steps.
 Awareness is step one.
-If your business is not aware of potential cyber vulnerabilities, threats and issues it cannot do anything to prevent them.
+If your business is not aware of potential cyber vulnerabilities within your surveillance solution – for instance devices using older version of firmware – along with new and emerging threats, it cannot do anything to prevent them.
 This requires businesses to adopt a continuous learning and improvement mentality.
 It is about continually educating yourself and embracing a good cybersecurity culture within your organization.
-In this context, suppliers need to work according to clear vulnerability management policies, processes and best practices
+In this context, suppliers need to work according to clear vulnerability management policies, processes and best practices.
+Equally important is using the tools that give visibility into the status of all devices connected to the solution.

 Get help to mitigate the risks